hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 -------------------------

-The Wallet UI is distributed as static files that connect to the wallet backend that we started in the previous section.
+The Wallet UI is distributed as static files that connect to the validator backend that we started in the previous section.

 Before we can deploy the Wallet UI, we need to configure the URL of the directory service so the wallet can resolve party IDs as well as the URL of CC Scan.
 For that, open ``web-uis/wallet/config.js`` and change ``TARGET_CLUSTER`` to |cn_cluster| for both directory and scan: